divyanshimanral/Front_end_interview_prep/JavaScript/Basics.md

 <hr style="background-color: red";/>

 ## What are promises in js?

+- Promises in JavaScript are objects with methods that allow you to interact with and manage asynchronous operations.

 Promises in JavaScript are a mechanism for handling asynchronous operations, such as fetching data from a server, reading a file, or waiting for a timeout to complete.
 Promises provide a cleaner and more structured way to work with asynchronous code compared to traditional callbacks.